Active learning for efficiently training emulators of computationally expensive mathematical models: Experiments

-In the presence of screening, the simulated individuals with cancer may be identified and treated earlier (i.e., during preclinical state) than without screening.
-The model assigns each simulated individual a schedule of PSA-based screening tests and biopsies, as determined by the simulated screening strategy.
-Every time screening occurs, men with PSA levels above the PSA positivity threshold are referred to biopsy, and those with a positive biopsy result are managed with radical prostatectomy, radiation therapy, or active surveillance (i.e., no treatment but continued monitoring) \cite{CISNETpc,Gulati2010}.

-The PSAPC model projects several outcomes, including the number of screenings, false-positive results, prostate cancer diagnoses, prostate cancer deaths, and life-years gained with PSA-screening versus no screening (i.e., clinical detection only).
-The model results are presented as the mean number of events or the lifetime probability of each outcome based on the simulated cohorts of men (e.g., 100 million men) \cite{Gulati2013}.

-\subsection{Example goal: Life expectancy with different PSA positivity thresholds for a set of screening policies}

-Using the PSAPC model described above, we aimed to estimate the expected life-days saved with PSA-based screening versus no screening for policy-relevant screening strategies that used age-specific PSA thresholds.
+With the PSAPC model, we estimated the expected life-days saved with PSA-based screening versus no screening for policy-relevant screening strategies that used age-specific PSA thresholds.
 We considered all annual PSA screening strategies that used PSA positivity thresholds between 0.5 and 6.0 ng/mL and used four age-specific PSA positivity thresholds ($k=4$): one for men aged 40-44 years ($PSA_{40-44}$), a second for men aged 45-49 years ($PSA_{45-49}$), a third for men aged 50-54 ($PSA_{50-54}$), and a fourth for men aged 55-74 ($PSA_{55-74}$).
 Because PSA levels increase with increasing age \cite{Oesterling1993}, we assumed ``policy-relevant'' strategies consist of those with age-specific PSA positivity thresholds being constant in each age-group, where the PSA positivity threshold value for a given age group was at least as high as the value in the preceding age group.
+Thus, the input space is a simplex.
 In sensitivity analyses, we also considered each of $k=1,2,3$ age-specific PSA positivity thresholds.

-To obtain results with the PSAPC model with negligible Monte Carlo error, we simulated cohorts of 100 million men aged 40 in the year 2000 who were screened annually from age 40 to age 74.